Aditya-M02/Accident_prediction/README.md

 # Accident_prediction
-This is a Accident Prediction project where we anaylse multiple classification Algorithms and Measure their Activity
+This is a Accident Prediction project where we anaylse multiple classification Algorithms and Measure their Accuracy